HolyNaet/nv-offsetter/README.md

 - Offset graphics and memory clocks
 - Cap minimum and maximum graphics clocks
 - Be minimal
-- Be a daemon (not yet implemented)
-- Able to read from a config (also not yet implemented)

 And does not:
 - Have a GUI